jordanmoon/animals/README.md

 All of the questions below are based on [this dataset of zoo animals](./animals.json).

-To to start the app via nodemod, run
+To to start the app via `nodemon`, run
 ```
 yarn start
 ```

+Please fork this repo and send your workings back to alan.thomson@helloself.com.

 ## Questions
 1. How many animals have hair?